 74. “They that fear thee will be glad when they see me; because I have hoped in thy word.”
 When a man of God obtains grace for himself he becomes a blessing to others, especially if that grace has made him a man of sound understanding and holy knowledge.

-believers.
+God-fearing men are encouraged when they meet with experiencedbelievers.
 A hopeful man is a God-send when things are declining or in

 danger.
 When the hopes of one believer are fulfilled, his companions are